Attraction tickets | TicketLens

 opening hours

-Exhibitions at the Royal Academy are open daily from 10 am to 6 pm, except on Fridays when they close at the later time of 10 pm.
+Exhibitions at the Royal Academy are open Tuesday–Sunday from 10 am to 6 pm, and on Fridays they close at 9 pm.
 The cafés and shops open both earlier and later, depending on the date and any events.

 tickets